I never thought I would be the type of person to cram my whole life into a small cabin bag and hit the road, but here I am, doing just that.

 What makes it even more fun from this point is that I'm not flying solo, I was greeted at the airport with smiles and snacks by John.
 A new life begins!

 Starting out in Canada wasn't too much of a shock to the system (other than the prices of rent in BC, ouch).
-Vancouver is a very western city, in fact, it was safer and more comfortable than my hometown of Nottingham which is sometimes affectionately named 'shottingham', due to it's reputation for knife and gun crime.
+Vancouver is a very relaxed city, and it felt safer and more comfortable than my hometown of Nottingham in many ways.

 Vancouver found itself becoming my favourite city in the world at this point.
 It has ocean, lakes, mountains, great food, great coffee and awesome people.
 I remember walking around Stanley park and observing that everyone was walking around with a big grin on their face.
 Even if they were just wandering around alone.
 People are generally happy and it's easy to see why.
 The only two downsides from my perspective, are the cost of living, and also the weather in winter.